ibpdas/ibpdas/readme.md

 - clear communication of evidence
 - open sharing of good practice where appropriate

 My work blends strategic thinking with hands on building.
-My style is iterative, structured and focused on outcomes rather than complexity.
+My style is iterative,modular and focused on outcomes rather than complexity.

 ---

 ## 🔍 Featured work

-Personal projects at different stages of maturity that help me explore ideas in data, AI and public-sector problem solving.
+Personal projects at different stages of maturity that help me explore ideas in data, AI and public sector problem solving.

 ### 🟩 **ValueLine: Data Strategy Impact Dashboard**
 A completed dashboard experiment showing how data foundations, maturity and outcomes can be linked in a simple, visual way.